thomasw/djproxy/README.rst

 Run ``nosetests`` to execute the test suite.

-To automatically run the test suite, flake8, frosted, and pep257 checks whenever python files change use testtube by executing ``stir`` in the top level djproxy directory.
+To automatically run the test suite, flake8, and pep257 checks whenever python files change use testtube by executing ``stir`` in the top level djproxy directory.

 To run a Django dev server that proxies itself, execute the following: